aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### How do users authenticate into a meeting?

-Amazon Chime SDK uses join tokens to participate in Amazon Chime meetings that are obtained when each attendee is [created](https://docs.aws.amazon.com/chime/latest/dg/mtgs-sdk-mtgs.html).
+The Amazon Chime SDK uses join tokens to control access to meetings.
+These tokens are obtained when each attendee is [created](https://docs.aws.amazon.com/chime/latest/dg/mtgs-sdk-mtgs.html).
 The safe distribution of these tokens to the clients is the application developer’s responsibility.
-Amazon Chime SDK does not authenticate end users.
-Developers could use services such as [Amazon Cognito](https://aws.amazon.com/cognito/), Open ID connect, Active Directory, or Facebook to log in end users to their application.
-You can tie external identity management with Amazon Chime SDK attendees using externalUserId argument supplied at the attendee creation time.
+The Amazon Chime SDK does not authenticate end users.
+Developers can use services such as [Amazon Cognito](https://aws.amazon.com/cognito/), Open ID connect, Active Directory, or Facebook to log in end users to their application.
+You can tie external identity management to Amazon Chime SDK attendees by supplying an `externalUserId` when creating the attendee.

 ### When does an Amazon Chime SDK meeting end?

-An Amazon Chime SDK meeting ends when you run the [DeleteMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteMeeting.html) API action.
+An Amazon Chime SDK meeting ends when you invoke the [DeleteMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteMeeting.html) API action.
 Also, a meeting automatically ends after a period of inactivity, based on the following rules:

 * No audio connections are present in the meeting for more than five minutes.
 * Only one audio connection is present in the meeting for more than 30 minutes.